 No matter which one(s) you choose to watch, each is different and each is worth the watch.
 Some are purely for entertainment, while others are purely meant to educate.
-It is also fun to compare older documentaries to new ones and see how facts change – the biggest being that many species of dinosaur actually had feathers and that there were Arctic dinosaur species!
+It is also fun to compare older documentaries to new ones and see how facts change – some of the biggest being that many species of dinosaur actually had feathers and that there were Arctic dinosaur species!

-So in honor of the wonder that is dinosaurs, I present to you my list of the top 7 dinosaur documentaries of all – time :
+Now in honor of the wonder that is dinosaurs, I present to you my list of the top dinosaur documentaries of all – time.

 7. Jurassic Fight Club

 For a little more gore in your dinosaur documentary and a few blaring scientific inaccuracies, make sure to watch this series containing 12 episodes and hosted by self-taught paleontologist George Blasing.
 This documentary series originally ran from July 29, 2008 to October 22, 2008.

 What is interesting about JFC, is that most of the episodes have a fight that is based on actual fossil finds.
 The fossils are forensically analysed and an imaginary scenario is drawn up and portrayed in the end of each episode.
 Sort of like Animal Face-Off except the dinosaurs are CGI and not working model replicas.

 The series is narrated by self-taught dinosaur enthusiast George Blasing, which means that you won’t get much factorial content, but instead vividly implausible scenarios that are a product of his imagination.